 Use your tax identification number or California driver's license number.

-- Aggressively advertise the fact that you have organized your business block.
+- Advertise that you have organized your business block.

-Post signs and stickers which state that your block of businesses is organized and will watch and report suspicious activities.
+Post signs and stickers alerting people that your block of businesses is organized and report suspicious activities.

 - Private Parking Facilities